0xAX/linux-insides/Initialization/linux-initialization-3.md

 This is the third part of the Linux kernel initialization process series.
 In the previous [part](https://github.com/0xAX/linux-insides/blob/master/Initialization/linux-initialization-2.md) we saw early interrupt and exception handling and will continue to dive into the linux kernel initialization process in the current part.
 Our next point is 'kernel entry point' - `start_kernel` function from the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c) source code file.
 Yes, technically it is not kernel's entry point but the start of the generic kernel code which does not depend on certain architecture.
 But before we will see call of the `start_kernel` function, we must do some preparations.
 So let's continue.

-Again boot_params
+boot_params again
 --------------------------------------------------------------------------------

-In the previous part we stopped at the setting Interrupt Descriptor Table and loading it in the `IDTR` register.
-In the next step after we this we can see call of the `copy_bootdata` function:
+In the previous part we stopped at setting Interrupt Descriptor Table and loading it in the `IDTR` register.
+At the next step after this we can see a call of the `copy_bootdata` function:

 ```C
 copy_bootdata(__va(real_mode_data));
 ```

 This function takes one argument - virtual address of the `real_mode_data`.
-Remember that we passed the address of the `boot_params` structure from the [arch/x86/include/uapi/asm/bootparam.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/uapi/asm/bootparam.h#L114)  to the `x86_64_start_kernel` function as first argument in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S):
+Remember that we passed the address of the `boot_params` structure from [arch/x86/include/uapi/asm/bootparam.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/uapi/asm/bootparam.h#L114)  to the `x86_64_start_kernel` function as first argument in [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S):

 ```
 	/* rsi is pointer to real mode structure with interesting info.